dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 ## Guidelines for Libraries for Use from other .NET Languages

-When designing libraries for use from other .NET languages, it is very important to adhere to the [.NET Library Design Guidelines](../../standard/design-guidelines/index.md).
-In this document we label these libraries vanilla .NET libraries, as opposed to F#-facing libraries which use F# constructs without restriction and are mostly intended for use by F# applications.
+When designing libraries for use from other .NET languages, it is important to adhere to the [.NET Library Design Guidelines](../../standard/design-guidelines/index.md).
+In this document, we label these libraries vanilla .NET libraries, as opposed to F#-facing libraries that use F# constructs without restriction and are mostly intended for use by F# applications.
 Designing vanilla .NET libraries means providing familiar and idiomatic APIs consistent with the rest of the .NET Framework by minimizing the use of F#-specific constructs in the public API.
 We propose the rules in the following sections.

 ### Namespace and Type Design (for libraries for use from other .NET Languages)